 The Audit Database must be run on a SQL Database Management System (DBMS) that supports JDBC access.
 For a large deployment, the audit database will often run on an independent server and not co-located with an M-Switch server.

 Applications can access the Audit Database using JDBC or other interfaces supported by the DBMS.
-Three classes of audit database application are envisaged:
+Three classes of audit database application are enabled:

 - Microsoft SQL Server, which is a widely used commercial DBMS.
 Windows Integrated Authentication is supported for Microsoft SQL Server.